Artmann/gooose/README.md

-# Towery.io - Visualize Your Work
+# Gooose - Visualize Work.
+Deliver Value.

-Towery.io is the friendly digital Kanban Board that makes your work visible.
+Help your team win!
+Gooose is the easy-to-use Kanban board that makes it easy to visualize your work, reduce waste and deliver value to your customers as soon as possible.